Mon - Sun 24 Hour Towing

 1. Maintain All The Safety

-5. Take cautions not to produce a short circuit when using metal tools
+- Take caution not to produce a short circuit when using metal tools

 2. Cleaning

-Clean the battery’s mounting tray as well as the locking strap.
-If the battery terminal has started to corrode, baking soda, and vinegar work well to eliminate corrosion from the terminal.
-To clear it away, you can use a wire brush or an old toothbrush.
+Clean the battery’s mounting tray and the locking strap if the battery terminal has started to erode; baking soda and vinegar work well to eliminate corrosion from the terminal.
+You can use a wire or old toothbrush to clear it away.

 3. Positive And Negative Battery Terminals